MushroomGecko/ani-cli/README.md

 A cli to browse and watch anime.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).
 </br>
-This is a fork from the original ani-cli by pystardust to automatically make videos playing from mpv fullscreen.
+<b>This is a fork from the original ani-cli by pystardust to automatically make videos playing from mpv full-screen.</b>

 ## Usage